 Karen Kanefield joined the American Association of Suicidology in 2009.
 As Director of Training and Accreditation, she oversees the professional training programs offered by the Association such as Recognizing and Responding to Suicide Risk - Essential Skills for Clinicians and Recognizing and Responding to Suicide Risk in Primary Care.
 She also works on training program development through contracts with the U.S. Marine Corps, the U.S. Department of Veterans Affairs, and U.S. Special Operations Command.
 Prior to joining AAS, Ms. Kanefield was with the American Psychological Association for 12 years as Director of the Continuing Education Approval Office.

 Project Portfolio Manager

-Ms. Andrea Berman Price is Project Portfolio Manager.
+Ms. Andrea Berman Price is the Project Portfolio Manager.
 In this capacity, she manages training and research projects.
 She assists in fundraising and membership activities and promotes AAS publications.
 Ms. Price also supports AAS' early career professional development by directing the intern program.

-Justin Ferrese has been with AAS since 2011, when he was hired as Communications Specialist.
-He currently handles all web communications, social media accounts for AAS, and maintenance of the AAS website.
+Justin Ferrese has been with AAS since 2011, when he was hired as the Communications Specialist.
+He currently handles all web communications, social media accounts for AAS, and the maintenance of the AAS website.
 He received his BA in Digital Media from Duquesne University.